matthias-reis/aithir.de/_content/storylines/the-bond.md

 face turned from a glimpse of approving pride to a deep frown.

 "You remember that I told you, the stars are off, right?", the others nodded waiting for the punch line.
 "They are not.
-THey are absolutely correct.
+They are absolutely correct.
 But it's not the stars of the year 2195.

 The closer star constellations are off by some arc seconds only.
 Everything